dingherself/intro/handouts/_posts/2025-09-24-anselm-aquinas.md

 *Reductio ad absurdum*: P leads to absurdity; therefore, not P.

-The crucial move: A perfect’s being essence implies its existence.
+The crucial move: A perfect being’s essence implies its existence.

 ### Gaunilo’s perfect island